GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   line("init", (1, -3))
 }), numbering: none)

-where each $|0 angle.r = mat(1; 0)$ state is represented as a rank-1 tensor.
-Single-qubit gates correspond to rank-2 tensors (matrices) that transform individual qubits.
-For instance, applying a Hadamard gate $H$ to the first qubit creates the following tensor network:
+where each $|0 angle.r = mat(1; 0)$ state appears as a rank-1 tensor in the network.

+*Gate representation*: Single-qubit gates correspond to rank-2 tensors (matrices) that transform individual qubits.
+For example, applying a Hadamard gate $H = 1/sqrt(2) mat(1, 1; 1, -1)$ to the first qubit creates the tensor network:

 #figure(canvas({
   import draw: *